Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Really?
 Then explain dogs.

-Yes, obviously man has bred dogs but dogs demonstrate that a species can change a great deal when the environment challenges them in a different way.
+Yes, man has bred dogs, but dogs demonstrate that a species can change a great deal when the environment challenges them differently.
 Humans selected dogs to help mold the various breeds.
 Any dog specialist will tell you that certain breeds are far more intelligent than others, even though intelligence involves thousands of genes.
-Dogs prove that a species can change a great deal and the intelligence between sub-species can also change a great deal.
+Dogs prove that a species can change a great deal and the intelligence of sub-species can also change a great deal.

 Homo sapiens faced different challenges once they left Africa’s savanna behind.
-The frozen Arctic poses severe environmental challenges and could alter human intelligence much in the same way that humans have altered dog intelligence.
+The frozen Arctic poses severe environmental challenges and could alter human intelligence, much like humans have altered dog intelligence.

-Ask any dog trainer if Border Collies are smarter than a Chow Chow and he will, without hesitation, agree.
+Ask any dog trainer if Border Collies are smarter than Chow Chows, and he will, without hesitation, agree.
 If you ask the dog specialist if the intelligence gap is mostly (or at least partly) genetic, he will undoubtedly agree that genes play a huge role.

-Genetics is a key reason why a German Shepard is smarter than a Pekingese.
+Genetics is a key reason a German shepherd is smarter than a Pekingese.

 If dogs were as politically correct as humans, they would try to claim that whatever perceived differences in dog IQ can all be explained, exclusively, by environmental factors.
 And we humans would just shake our heads at their blockheadedness.